Hey Ollie blog readers! We’re offering you an exclusive 60% OFF your starter box! Try now!

 What should pet parents look for in their dog’s poop during a transition?

 Dr. Slome: Normal behavior and energy levels would indicate that the transition is going well.
 Vomiting, loss of appetite, and decreased energy are signals that the system is distressed.
-Again, slow the transition for a day or two, and contact your vet if symptoms persist.
+Again, slow the transition for a day or two, and contact your vet if signs persist.

 The Ollie blog is devoted to helping pet parents lead healthier lives with their pups.
 If you want to learn more about our fresh, human-grade food, check out MyOllie.com.